 Also visible in the bottom view is a significant clue suggesting that the Jeep may have been dismantled for painting.
 The rivet that holds the body to the base behind the rear axle, has been replaced with what appears to be a small blob of solder, painted over.

-Thanks to Paul Willis for the photos.
-I would be interested in hearing from anyone with additional comments or information about the origins of this model. -- Derek Redmond
+Thanks to Paul Willis for the photos. -- Derek Redmond

 See more Matchbox Jeeps on the Toy Jeeps Pages.